xcube-dev/xcube-viewer/docs/features.md

 			<td><b>Description</b></td>
 			<td>
 				A button in the top toolbar with a graph icon, initially disabled.
-It becomes active only when a location is selected.
+It becomes available only when a place is selected.
 			</td>
 		</tr>
 		<tr>